linkerd/website/linkerd.io/content/2/features/distributed-tracing.md

 +++
 title = "Distributed Tracing"
-description = "Linkerd can be configured to emit trace spans from the proxies, allowing you to see exactly what time requests and responses spend inside." slug = "distributed-tracing"
+summary = "Linkerd can be configured to emit trace spans from the proxies, allowing you to see exactly what time requests and responses spend inside." slug = "distributed-tracing"
 +++